Scr44gr/arepy/README.md

 # Arepy 🎮
-An ECS game engine using python with raylib :)
+An ECS game engine created in python with raylib and imgui integration :)

 ## Installation 📖
 ```bash